Maxenceoresteleandre/Projet-ANDROIDE-Pogobots/KALMAN/pogoKalman/README.md

 ## Kalman filter implementation in C

 The Kalman filter is executable at runtime.
 It is used to reduce the noise from the IMU.
 In particular, the z axis of the gyroscope (horizontal rotation) can be used to determine if the pogobot is turning.
 It is used in pogobot_calibrate() but can be used elsewhere.
+This implementation of the Kalman filter is inspired from Addison Sears-Collins's ***Extended Kalman Filter example (two-wheeled mobile robot)*** (https://automaticaddison.com).
+It mainly uses matrix transformations.
+The original code was adapted with parameter values more fitting for the Pogobots, and was translated to C.

 **Functions:**